 SEER Ratings

 Your air conditioner’s efficiency is tied to its SEER, or Seasonal Energy Efficiency Rating.
-This ranking measures how well it uses electricity to create cooling.
+This ranking measures how efficiently it uses electricity to create cooling.
 The bigger the number, the more efficient the air conditioner is.

-When you’re buying a new air conditioner, it’s important to realize:
+When you’re buying a new air conditioner, it’s crucial to know:

-• Old air conditioners are classified around 8-9 SEER.
+• Old air conditioners are rated around 8-9 SEER.

-• Modern air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be no less than 14 SEER due to U.S. Department of Energy regulations.
+• New air conditioners start at 13 SEER.
+Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy requirements.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.